amrit2611/AlgoViz/README.md

 4) Merge sort
 5) Quick sort
 6) Heap sort
+[Remaining algorithms will be added in future]

 Features:
-1) Colored representation of step being executed.
+1) Colored representation of every step being executed.
   1.1) Blue:default
   1.2) Yellow: Being compared
   1.3) Red: Identified as in incorrect position and to be moved